Buy Linocut Supplies – Where to Find Everything You Need

-Fortunately, some companies whose products I love have listed on their website where they are distributed worldwide.
-That’s always the first place to look.
-Alternatively, if your country is not listed, look up neighboring countries and their export rules.
+Some brands I love list on their websites where their products are sold worldwide.
+That’s always the first place to check.
+If your country isn’t listed, have a look at neighboring countries and their shipping options.

 My ink rollers are from Speedball Art